Self Representation Service

 - legal advice, including advice about appealing a QCAT decision

-- assistance in drafting documents including QCAT application forms and correspondence
+- help in drafting documents, including QCAT application forms and correspondence

-- advice about other options for the resolution of a dispute, and
+- advice about other options for dispute resolution

-The Service does not provide representation or act on a person’s behalf.
-The Service may refer a matter if appropriate for further advice, support or representation.
+The Service does not provide tribunal representation and does not act on a person’s behalf.
+It may refer a matter if appropriate for further advice, support or representation.

-People eligible for assistance will be contacted by QPILCH to arrange a 45 minute appointment with a solicitor.
+QPILCH will contact people eligible for assistance to arrange an appointment with a solicitor.
 If a person is not eligible for assistance, they will be notified of the reasons in writing.